How I work

 Step 4: Revisions

-- Please note- the remaining project invoice of 50% will be issued with the second version, but your project still has priority while we’re finalising the revisions.
+- Please note- the remaining project invoice of 50% will be issued with the last revision, but your project still has priority until completion.

 Step 5: Project finalisation

-- Project approval– when you’re happy with the final copy, I’ll ask you to complete a project approval form.
+- Project approval– when you’re happy with the final copy, I’ll ask you to confirm it in writing.

-- Proofreading– now you’ve approved the final copy, it is now ready to be professionally proofread.
+- Professional proofreading– now this final copy is ready to be professionally proofread.

-- I send you the proofread version– once the final version has been proofread and the invoice is paid, copyright is legally transferred over to you and the finalised proofread copy is yours to use.
+- I send you the proofread version– once the copy is proofread and the invoice is paid, copyright is legally transferred over to you and the finalised proofread copy is yours to use.

-- The project is now completed (insert happy dance!)
+- The project is now complete (insert happy dance!)